contextual & theoretical studies

 Popular music uses different human abilities to become accepted : habituation (when the listeners like something because they have heard it a lot) and recognition (because of their frequent exposure to a particular kind of music) and because these songs share the same values (the listeners can identify and appreciate these similarities).

+Written by Kristian Lundin, Savan Kotecha, Julian Bunetta and RedOne in 2010, this song is sung by Alexandra Burkle who won X-Factor in 2008.
 In my opinion, this music video completely epitomizes Adorno’s sentiments concerning popular music.
 This song consists partly of a global dancehall style mixed with some reggae, lyrics talking about girls and boys.
 I consider this music video to be a perfect example of what popular music is.
 Musically, we can easily recognize in this song the popular style made by musical instruments, rhythms and the melody itself.
 We listeners have the feeling of having heard something similar before; this is precisely why we quite like it.
 The power of repetition familiarises us with the style and make us easier to convince.
 The refrain’s melody remains attractive exactly because it belongs to a global style : popular music.
 People recognize it.

 Visually, the music video uses a number of popular codes : glamour, vitality, dance, sensuality, almost-nude bodies, sparkles and make up.
 Everything is there to make the mass audience appreciate it, and it works perfectly.